bravecollective/core/conf/README.md

 ### Yubico

-Yubico is a encrypted password USB key that enables secure user authentication without users having to rembemer username/password combos or long secrets.
+[Yubico](https://www.yubico.com/) is an encrypted password USB key that enables secure user authentication without users having to remember username/password combos or long secrets.
 You will need a yubikey developer account to enable this.

 #### yubico.client